thomasbrueggemann/ACCuRATe/README.md

   <img src="https://i.imgur.com/qDxlBr4.png" width="300" />
 </p>

-# Automated Information Privacy Risk Assessment Tool
+# Automated Information Privacy Risk Assessment Tool (AIPRAT)

 How and to what degree can the information privacy risk assessment of mHealth apps be automated?